MadameMalady/My-Waydroid-Manager/README.md

 Ubuntu
 (**Manjaro** is a work in progress, and isn't fully implemented)

-**Do Not Ship**
+**Please Do Not Ship**

   Flatpak builds are planned for release when the application is more feature-complete.
-  Official builds will be published by myself when ready, for other packaging formats, please open an 'Idea' in the Discussions tab.
+  Official Flatpak builds will be published by myself when ready, for other packaging formats, please open an 'Idea' in the Discussions tab!
+  I am only interested in Maintaining the Flatpak build long-tern, so if you'd like to volenteer to maintain other packaging formats, please do so when the Flatpak is shipped!
+  (ie: when the main functions are all complete)!

 Currently the 'Retrieve Registration Code' option isn't fully finished, please be patient as it's worked on.